gbrlsnchs/pilgo/README.md

 OK, some statuses showed up in the right part of the output.
 Here is what these statuses mean:
   - `READY` means everything is OK for the file to be symlinked
-  - `DONE` means the file is already symlinked to the target configured in `pilgrim.yml`
+  - `DONE` means the file is already symlinked to the target configured in `pilgo.yml`
   - `EXPAND` means a directory already exists where we want to create our symlink, so it recursively creates symlinks for the target's children if it's a directory and puts them inside the existing directory
   - `SKIP` means the file is just a directory to hold other targets, so it doesn't get symlinked (like in the `zsh` example, where the directory `zsh` was just used to wrap ZSH-related files)
   - `CONFLICT` means it's impossible to expand either the target, the link or both, and the file in place of where our symlink should be created has no relation with it
   - `ERROR` means things broke and gone wrong

 ### Creating symlinks
 Finally, after you visualized what's going to be done, it's time to symlink.
-Note that, before symlinking, Pilgrim checks for conflicts and errors, so you won't have only half of your dotfiles directory symlinked.
+Note that, before symlinking, Pilgo checks for conflicts and errors, so you won't have only half of your dotfiles directory symlinked.

 It's a two step process, first check, then symlink: